sgoldenlab/mouse-pusher/README.md

 <img src="https://user-images.githubusercontent.com/50497030/138615715-e3d7953f-d147-4428-8d92-190f552e6aaa.jpg" width="400">

-step 7: connect the wire from 12V+ port from L298N to the positive on the adapter, and the ground to the negative on the adapter.
+step 7: connect the wire from 12V+ port from L298N to the positive on the adapter connector, and the ground to the negative on the adapter connector.

 <img src="https://user-images.githubusercontent.com/50497030/138615719-f7693209-9a56-4a2f-9bb9-c5d65410ab39.jpg" width="400">

-step 8: plug in 24V to L298N power adapter and 9V to arduino
+step 8: plug in 24V to L298N power adapter and 9V to arduino uno.

+Tp test the linear stage rail, use position adjustment script moving the stage to desired starting position, and use trial loop script to test stability for 10 minutes.

 ## Wiring connecting arduino and Med-PC